Functional central limit theorem for heavy tailed stationary infinitely divisible processes generated by conservative flows: Introduction

-In this paper we consider a functional central limit theorem for a class of heavy tailed stationary processing exhibiting long memory in this sense.
-It is particularly interesting both because of the manner in which memory in the process is measured, and because the limiting process $\BY$ that happens to be an extension of a very recently discovered self-similar stable process with stationary increments.
-Specifically, we will assume that $\BX$ is a stationary \id\ process (satisfying certain assumptions, described in details in Section \ref{sec:prelim}).
-That is, all finite dimensional distributions of $\BX$ are \id; we refer the reader to \cite{rajput:rosinski:1989} for more information on \id\ processes and their integral representations we will work with in the sequel.
+In this paper, we consider a functional central limit theorem for a class of heavy tailed stationary processes exhibiting long memory in this sense.
+It is particularly interesting both because of the manner in which memory in the process is measured, and because the limiting process $\mathbf{Y}$ that happens to be an extension of a very recently discovered self-similar stable process with stationary increments.
+Specifically, we will assume that $\mathbf{X}$ is a stationary infinitely divisible process (satisfying certain assumptions, described in detail in Section~\ref{secprelim}).
+That is, all finite-dimensional distributions of $\mathbf{X}$ are infinitely divisible; we refer the reader to \citet{rajputrosinski1989} for more information on infinitely divisible processes and their integral representations we will work with in the sequel.

-The class of central limit theorems we consider involves a significant interaction of probabilistic and ergodic theoretical ideas and tools.
-To make the discussion more transparent, we will only consider symmetric \id\ processes without a Gaussian component (but there is no doubt that results of this type will hold in a greater generality as well).
+The class of central limit theorems we consider involves a significant interaction of probabilistic and ergodic-theoretical ideas and tools.
+To make the discussion more transparent, we will only consider symmetric infinitely divisible processes without a Gaussian component (but there is no doubt that results of this type will hold in a greater generality as well).
 The law of such a process is determined by its (function level) L\'evy measure.
-This is a (uniquely determined) symmetric measure $\kappa$ on $\bbr^\bbn$ satisfying
+This is a (uniquely determined) symmetric measure $\kappa$ on $\mathbb{R}^\mathbb{N}$ satisfying

 and